Australia national cricket team

 The Australia men's national cricket team represents Australia in international cricket.
 Along with England, it is the joint oldest team in Test cricket history, playing and winning the first ever Test match in 1877; the team also plays One-Day International and Twenty20 International cricket, participating in both the first ODI, against England in the 1970–71 season and the first T20I, against New Zealand in the 2004–05 season, winning both games.
 The team draws its players from teams playing in the Australian domestic competitions – the Sheffield Shield, the Australian domestic limited-overs cricket tournament and the Big Bash League.
 Australia are the current ICC Cricket World Cup champions.
-They are usually regarded as the most successful national team in the history of cricket.
+They are generally regarded as the most successful national team in the history of cricket.

-The national team has played 877 Test matches, winning 422, losing 234, 219 drawn and with 2 tied.
+The national team has played 884 Test matches, winning 427, losing 236, 219 drawn and with 2 tied.
 As of October 2025, Australia is first in the ICC Test Rankings.
 Australia is the most successful team in Test cricket history, in terms of overall wins, win–loss ratio, and wins percentage.
 Australia have won the ICC World Test Championship once, defeating India in the final of the 2021–2023 World Test Championship.
 Test rivalries centre on The Ashes (with England), the Border–Gavaskar Trophy (with India), the Frank Worrell Trophy (with the West Indies), the Trans-Tasman Trophy (with New Zealand), and matches against South Africa.